A General Framework for Analyzing Stochastic Dynamics in Learning Algorithms: Our General Framework

 Roughly speaking, the pull-out lemma can be proved by partitioning the probability space of the event $\{\exists t\in[T],\ M_t>\Delta\}$ into two parts.
 In the first part, $\{M_t\}$ agrees with the stopped process $\{M_{t\wedge\tau}\}$ and hence the first condition guarantees that the event happens with a small probability.
 In the second part, the second condition guarantees that $M_t>\Delta$ would never happen.
-We provide the proof in~\autoref{app:framework} for the completeness of the presentation.

 After pulling out the stopping time $\tau$ from the concentration inequality, we then have an upper bound on the minor process $\{M_t\}$ and hence can conclude that $\{D_t\}$ dominated the dynamic of $\{X_t\}$.
 This completes the convergence analysis for $\{X_t\}$.